 There are a few alternative ways to experience Mendenhall Glacier when cruising through Southeast Alaska.

 Active travelers can take public transportation from the cruise pier to the glacier.
-Know that the public bus option does not drop you off at the glacier itself, but is about a mile away, so you will still have to walk to the entrance of the visitor center.
-The adult fare for the public bus as of this writing is $2 for adults, and $1 for kids.
+Know that the public bus option does not drop you off at the glacier, but is about a mile away, so you will still have to walk to the visitor center’s entrance.
+As of this writing, the adult fare for the public bus is $2 for adults (18+) and $1 for kids(6 to 17 years old).
+Children below five years old are free.

 Another alternative is to rent a bike and pedal to the glacier from Cycle Alaska.
-Bike rentals for four hours start at $38 for for adults and can run as high as $70 if you want to rent an electric bike.
+For adults, four-hour bike rentals start at $40 and can run as high as $70 if you want to rent an electric bike.

-There are tours offered at the pier from various private companies that run transportation to and from Mendenhall Glacier every thirty minutes.
-If you want to experience the glacier on your own and spend as much time as you’d like there, this is a great option.
+Tours are offered at the pier from various private companies that run transportation to and from Mendenhall Glacier every thirty minutes.
+If you want to experience the glacier on your own and not part of an organized tour, this is a great option.

 You can also view the glacier by helicopter.
-Obviously, this is the priciest option, but it’s also the most visually stunning.
+This is the priciest option but also the most visually stunning.
 Booking a helicopter tour can cost $500 or more per person if done through the cruise ship.

-However, you’ll experience will be an unforgettable one as you not only get to see Mendenhall Glacier up close but, depending on the tour, even land on the glacier and walk around a bit.
+However, you’ll experience an unforgettable one as you see Mendenhall Glacier up close and, depending on the tour, even land on the glacier and walk around a bit.

-Booking a flightseeing tour is another option.
-These tours fly over the tops of the glaciers located in Juneau’s Icefield and offer spectacular photo opportunities.
+Booking a flight tour is another option.
+These tours fly over the tops of the glaciers in Juneau’s Icefield and offer spectacular photo opportunities.

-With both flight tours and helicopter trips, consider shopping around as opposed to booking directly through the cruise line.
+With flight tours and helicopter trips, consider shopping around instead of booking directly through the cruise line.
 Play your cards right, and you could find something for as little as half the price of a typical shore excursion.
-Just be sure to do due diligence by researching the company; make sure you’re not booking with a fly-by-night (pun intended) company.
+Do due diligence by researching the company; ensure you’re not booking with a fly-by-night (pun intended) company.

-Note: Be aware that flight and helicopter options will have limits as to the size of a group and their collective weight.
+You should know that flight and helicopter options will have limits regarding a group’s size and collective weight.
 There may also be weight restrictions regarding each individual in the party.

 The cruise lines are in business to make money, so many shore excursions offered by the ship could be double the price you see once you get on land.
-On the flip side, Alaska excursions sell out quickly, so you may want to book your tour from a private or third-party vendor in advance.
+Conversely, Alaska excursions sell out quickly, so you may want to book your tour from a private or third-party vendor in advance.

 Also, remember that because Alaska is a bucket-list destination, the excursions will cost more than you would pay for activities in locations such as the Caribbean.
 However, excursions in Alaska are also far more unique, with many of them falling into the category of “once in a lifetime.”

-- Juneau glacier spotting is often jaw-dropping on even an overcast day, so don’t let rain deter your plans.
+• Juneau glacier spotting is often jaw-dropping on even an overcast day, so don’t let the rain deter your plans.

-- Glaciers have that mystical blue color because of a unique crystalline structure that soaks up and reflects light, providing the ice its distinctive hue.
+• Glaciers have that mystical blue color because of a unique crystalline structure that soaks up and reflects light, providing the ice with its distinctive hue.
 The most vivid blue happens in crevasses and when the ice breaks from a glacier’s front.
-The blue color disappears as the ice is open to the air, and the crystalline structure cracks up.
+The blue color disappears as the ice opens to the air, and the crystalline structure cracks.